memgraph/orb/docs/events.md

 ### Event `mouse-move`

 Event is emitted on any mouse movement within the canvas.
-If there is graph object (node or edge) at the mouse position, `NODE_HOVER` and `EDGE_HOVER` events will be triggered too.
+If there is a graph object (node or edge) at the mouse position, `NODE_HOVER` and `EDGE_HOVER` events will be triggered too.

 ```typescript
 orb.events.on(OrbEventType.MOUSE_MOVE, (event) => {